noironetworks/cko/README.md

   infra_vlan: <infra-vlan-value>
 ```

-The secretRef property refers to a secret which needs to be created with the referenced name as follows:
+The secretRef property refers to a Kubernetes Secret for the APIC username and password.
+It can be created as follows (note that the name of the Secret should match that in the secretRef, in this case the name is ```apic-credentials```):

 ```bash
 kubectl create secret -n netop-manager generic apic-credentials --from-literal=username=<APIC_USERNAME> --from-literal=password=<APIC_PASSWORD>